Karin Kneissl: Diplomatic and political career

+Minister of Foreign Affairs

 Kneissl was nominated by FPÖ as a non-party member for the post of Foreign Minister of Austria in the government of Sebastian Kurz.
-Kneissl is the third woman to hold this function.
-Her nomination might also be linked to the reservations expressed by head of state Van der Bellen concerning other FPÖ-endorsed candidates for the post.
+Kneissl was the third woman to hold this function.
+Her nomination was reportedly linked to the reservations expressed by president Van der Bellen concerning other FPÖ-endorsed candidates for the post.
 Kneissl was praised by FPÖ leader Heinz-Christian Strache as "a great personality, a female Kreisky perhaps in the future when it comes to mediation, acceptance and advertising for Austria abroad."

-In addition to her native German, Kneissl works in Arabic, English, French, and Spanish.
-Furthermore, she has basic knowledge of Hebrew, Hungarian, and Italian.

 In August 2018, she married entrepreneur Wolfgang Meilinger, 54, at a ceremony in the small town of Gamlitz, near the border with Slovenia.
-During the wedding, she danced with Vladimir Putin, who was in attandence, and subsequently performed a deep curtsey.
-Pictures of her submissive gesture, a European foreign minister bowing in front of Putin, were widely published in Russian and international media, and sparked major outrage and criticism due to her perceived naivety.
-In 2019, after a vote of no confidence ended the First Kurz government, she left political office.
+During the wedding, she danced with Russian president Vladimir Putin, who was in attendance, and subsequently performed a deep curtsey.
+Pictures of this gesture were widely published in Russian and international media, and sparked major outrage and criticism due to her perceived naivety.

-In 2020, Kneissl started to contribute opinion articles to RT.
-She has been labeled as an advocate for the political agenda of the Kremlin.
-Shortly before the Russian invasion of Ukraine, she dismissed intelligence reports suggesting that invasion as Western "war hysteria", blown up by the media.
+On 3 June 2019, after a vote of no confidence ended the first Kurz government, she left political office.

+Later career

-In March 2021, Kneissl, who had disclosed financial problems at the beginning of the COVID-19 pandemic, was reported to have been appointed by the Russian Government to the Board of Directors of the state gas company Rosneft.
-She also became a regular op-ed columnist at the Russian government outlet RT.
+In 2020, Kneissl began contributing opinion articles to the Russian government outlet RT.
+In March 2021, Kneissl, who had disclosed financial problems at the beginning of the COVID-19 pandemic, was reported to have been appointed by the Russian government to the board of directors of the state gas company Rosneft.